Athens Hadrian Library

 Location: Monastiraki

-The Library of Hadrian in Athens, Attica: The Library of Hadrian was an impressive monument in ancient Athens but now few remains have survived.
-It is located outside the metro station of Monastiraki and on the northern side of the Acropolis of Athens.
-This library was constructed by the Roman Emperor Hadrian in 132 A.D. and the building followed a typical Roman Forum architectural style.
+It is located outside the metro station of Monastiraki and on the northern side of the Acropolis.
+This library was constructed by the Roman Emperor Hadrian in 132 AD and the building followed a typical Roman Forum architectural style.

 It had only one entrance, a high surrounding wall at its long sides and an inner courtyard with a central pool and garden surrounded by marble columns.
-At the eastern end of the collonade, there were a series of rooms that constituted the actual library, where papyrus books were stored.
+At the eastern end of the collonade, there was a series of rooms that constituted the actual library, where papyrus books were stored.
 These rooms also served as lecture halls and reading rooms.

-The library was seriously damaged during the Herulian invasion of 267 A.D. and was repaired in 407-412 A.D.
+The library was seriously damaged during the Herulian invasion of 267 AD and was repaired in 407-412 AD.
 In the Byzantine times, three Christian churches were built at that site, whose remains have partly survived.

 Top Tours and activities